-COVID-19 and Flu are both seasonal, and pollen and other seasonal allergens appear to be responsible for that.
+COVID-19 and Flu are both seasonal, and seasonal allergens appear to be responsible for that.
 This is in short the outcome of our research during 2020-2021.

 March 10, 2021: interview in WebMD.com about whether pollen reduces or contributes to COVID-19 infection rate, and the serious methodological limitations of a recent German study.

 Feb 16, 2021: An independent Chicago study (not yet peer-reviewed) confirms our “seasonal allergens” findings.
 This study ads mold spores to the bioaerosol count and provides some additional pathophysiological explanations: https://www.medrxiv.org/content/10.1101/2021.02.07.21251322v1

 Feb 10, 2021: Science of the Total Environment (STE) publishes our paper “Can pollen explain the seasonality of flu-like incidence?“.
 STE is a respected, peer-reviewed journal of Elsevier Science with an impact factor of 6.5 (2019).
 The impact factor is based on the average number of citations per year.

 In this second study, we explain the seasonality of flu-like incidence including COVID-19.
 In summary, the study looks at recent medical explanations of the protective effects of seasonal allergens and allergies in relation to influenza and COVID-19.
 Further, we tested associations between seasonal allergens and flu-like incidence.
 Finally, we controlled outcomes for meteorological variables.